Conformal foliations, K\"ahler twists and the Weinstein construction: Complex homothetic foliations

 \begin{propn} The almost Hermitian structure $(h:=\frac{1}{2}g_{\vert \D_{+}}+g_{\vert \D_{-}},I)$ has type $\mathcal{G}_1$. \end{propn} \begin{proof} Since $\D_{+}$ is totally geodesic we have $\eta_{\D_{+}}=0$ and the claim follows from \eqref{nij-e}. \end{proof}

-\begin{rem} Almost Hermitian structures of type $\mathcal{G}_1$ can be caracterised \cite{Fr-Iv} as those admitting a Hermitian connection $D$ with totally skew symmetric torsion.
+\begin{rem} Almost Hermitian structures of type $\mathcal{G}_1$ can be caracterised \cite{Fr-Iv} as those admitting an Hermitian connection $D$ with totally skew symmetric torsion.
 The connection $D$ is unique and explicit.
-In Gray-Hervella's classification (\cite{gh}), the class $\mathcal{G}_1$ corresponds to the class $\W_1+\W_3+\W_4$, where $\W_1$ is the class of nearly-K\"ahler manifolds, $\W_3$ is the class of balanced (hence integrable) manifolds, characterised by the vanishing of the Lee form, and $\W_4$ is the class of locally conformally (almost) K\"ahler manifolds.
-As in our case the Lee form does not vanish (and $I$ is not integrable if $\D_+$ is only complex, and not holomorphic), neither the pure type $\W_3$ nor the locally conformally K\"ahler case can appear.
-Instead, we can use this construction to produce new examples of K\"ahler manifolds $(Z,g,J)$ as above based on considerations in nearly-K\"ahler geometry, see Section \ref{non-h}. \end{rem}
+In Gray-Hervella's classification (\cite{gh}), the class $\mathcal{G}_1$ corresponds to the class $\W_1+\W_3+\W_4$, where $\W_1$ is the class of nearly-K\"ahler manifolds, $\W_3$ is the class of almost Hermitian structures with vanishing Lee form, characterised by the vanishing of the Lee form, and $\W_4$ is the class of locally conformally almost K\"ahler manifolds.
+Proposition \ref{g1-f} can be used to construct new examples of $\mathcal{G}_1$ manifolds (see Section \ref{non-h}).
+As in our case the Lee form does not vanish (and $I$ is not integrable if $\D_+$ is only complex, and not holomorphic), neither the pure type $\W_3$ nor the locally conformally K\"ahler case can appear. \end{rem}

 The first objective in this subsection is to close the differential system on $(\Psi,\theta)$(see \eqref{d1} for the definition of $\Psi$) in order to obtain structure results pertaining to the foliation $\mathcal{F}$.
 One way to proceed consists in using a result of Nagy \cite{Na}[Theorem 3.1] which computes the covariant derivative $DN^I$ in terms of the exterior derivative of $d\Phi$.
-This approach has several disadvantages as $N^I$ will not be parallel w.r.t. to $D$; moreover specific properties of $J\zeta$ such as being proportional to a holomorphic Killing vector field are not accessible in this way.
+This approach has several disadvantages as $N^I$ will not be parallel w.r.t. to $D$; moreover specific properties of $J\thetas$ such as being proportional to a holomorphic Killing vector field are not accessible in this way.

 Thus we proceed from first principles, using essentially the same technique as in \cite{Na}, but for a different connection.
 Let $\tn$ be the linear connection in $\T Z$ given by